webplatform/docs/html/elements/p/index.md

 {{!}}Sets or retrieves the role for this element.
 {{!}}-
 {{!}}'''scopeName'''
-{{!}}Gets the namespace defined for the element.

-This property is not supported for Metro style apps using JavaScript.
+{{!}}Gets the namespace defined for the element.<br>This property is not supported for Metro style apps using JavaScript.
 {{!}}-
 {{!}}[[dom/properties/scrollHeight|'''scrollHeight''']]
 {{!}}Retrieves the scrolling height of the object.